teamniteo/handbook/onboarding.md

 That is it!
 Go to your onboarding issue and start ticking things off!

+## Anonymous Feedback

+If at any time during your onboarding, or any later time really, you feel like you need to provide feedback to Nejc and Dejan privately and/or anonymously, please use the following form: https://niteoweb.github.io/feedback

 ## PeopleOps checklist

 A member of the [PeopleOps] team will do the following to start the onboarding process: